dlynes12/KYC-blockchain/README.md

 4 fill in the details for your API keys and copy the contract address from remix

-5 Use the command line interface to create your records
+5 Use the command line interface to create your records, using the following steps:

 * Launch you ethereum environment